PortalNetwork/bns-sdk/api.md

 The function allows users to look up domain's binded multihash.

 ##  Ethereum Classic Name Service
 Include the module you need.
+Initialize it with endpoint and specify the network ID.
 ```javascript
 const EthereumClassic = require("../../../lib/BNS").EthereumClassic
 const ethereumClassic = new EthereumClassic({